barengs/fco-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /api/users/register/`

-Register a new user (ship owner, captain, or admin).
+Register a new user with a specific role (ship owner, captain, or admin).

 #### Request Body